Miler1/configurador-licenciamento/.gitlab/issue_templates/qa_failed.md

 /label ~P3

 [//]: <It's a improvement?
 Use these tags.>
-/label ~Improvement ~"Workflow:Ready for development" /label ~P4
+/label ~"QA:Failed" ~Improvement ~"Workflow:Ready for development"
+/label ~P4

 [//]: <Priorities>